Dark clouds gather over the fifth day of meetings in Durban South Africa, where the world's leaders met to discuss Climate Change.

 Our island camp deep in the Okavango Delta, where we are meeting with local community guides who are excited about the

-(LINK TO STORIES), covers the Okavango and Zambezi watersheds, and helps the five countries of Angola, Namibia, Botswana
+Kavango Zambezi Transfrontier Conservation Area.
+This park, which I have written about extensively in this blog (LINK TO STORIES), covers the Okavango and Zambezi watersheds, and helps the five countries of Angola, Namibia, Botswana

 and Zambia adapt to climate change by managing the watersheds of these two huge river systems as a whole.